 Published on September 14, 2021

-We’re continuing the Culture and Death series, this time diving into Hispanic practices and traditions in observance of Latinx and Hispanic Heritage Month (Sept.
+We’re continuing the Culture and Death series, this time diving into Hispanic and Latinx practices and traditions in observance of Hispanic Heritage Month (Sept.
 15 – Oct.
 15).
 In this culture, relationships with immediate and extended family members are very important.
 Family members often prefer to care for loved ones who are ill or dying as opposed to looking to professional caregivers to take on this role.

 Catholicism is the dominant religious tradition and provides many rituals for the dead, such as the holding of Mass at a church prior to burial of the deceased and the observances of All Saints’ Day and All Souls’ Day.